 The New Hork Times

 Swagger and Sideburns: Bad Boys in Galleries

-Above, El Anatsui's "Intermittent Signals" at the Jack Shainman Gallery;
+seems to be bad-boy week on the New York art Above, El Anatsui's "Intermittent Signals" at the Jack Shainman Gallery; scene.
+Isn't every week, you ask?
+Maybe, but